ramalho/orablog/forget-the-boxes.rst

     ...
     >>> x = Gizmo()
     Gizmo id: 4301489152

+Note that the `__init__` method displays the id of the object.
+This will be important in the next demonstration.

 Now let's try to create another instance and immediately try to perform an operation with it before binding a name to it::